Kyle-Inc-Woo/small-Projects/README.md

 # small-Projects
-This is about c# coding.
+This repository is about my small project to improve my skills.